 How will I be involved?

 Your views, and those of your child or YP are really important.
 The Local Authority, school or college should help you take part and involve you in decision making.
-If you would like help to do this please contact Norfolk SEND Partnership for impartial information, advice and support
+If you would like help to do this please contact us or read our booklet ‘Writing your views for an EHCP’.

 The SEND Code of Practice says: Local Authorities must consult the child and the child’s parent or the young person throughout the process of assessment and production of an EHCP.
 (9.21)